JamesG3/Leetcode/Python Notes.md

 	- for a dictionary, we can use `for x in dic.values()` to traverse all values for each key:value pairs.
 - merge two dictionaries:
 	- `z = dict(x, **y)`
+- `dict.get(key, 0)` If key in dict, return the key’s value, if not, return 0.
 #### partition function
 - for a string `S = ‘abc&def’`, using `S.partition(‘&’)`, we can get `[abc, &, def]`
 #### schedule